cambiegroup/flowchem/docs/add_device/add_to_flowchem.md

 ```

 ### Add a component
-While the object subclassing FlowchemDevice has the responsibility of communicating with the device, the command that
+While the object subclassing FlowchemDevice has the responsibility of communicating with the device, the commands that
-are available for that device should be exposed through a list of components, that are subclasses of `FlowchemComponent`
+are available for that device should be exposed through a list of components, that are subclasses of `FlowchemComponent`.
-that represents specific and abstract functionalities.
+`FlowchemComponent` represents specific and abstract functionalities.
-For example, a pump with integrated a pressure sensor serves two purposes: pumping and sensing therefore it will expose
+For example, a pump with an integrated pressure sensor serves two purposes: pumping and sensing; therefore it will expose
-two components, one subclassing (directly or indirectly)  `BasePump` the other one subclassing `PressureSensor`.
+two components, one subclassing `BasePump` (directly or indirectly, e.g. `HPLCPump`, which subclasses `BasePump`) the other one subclassing `PressureSensor`.
-The components define the API for a class of capabilities and ensure a uniform API between different device with similar
+The components define the API for a class of capabilities and ensure a uniform API between different devices with similar
 functions.
-This is a crucial aspect of flowchem that allows the abstraction of the device controlling code from the actual hardware
+This is a crucial aspect of flowchem, that allows the abstraction of the device controlling code from the actual hardware
 that implements such commands.
-For example, it should be possible to swap one model of syringe pump for another one without any change in the code but
+For example, it should be possible to swap one model of syringe pump for another one without any change in the code by
 simply updating the flowchem configuration file with the different device type.

-You can have a look in `flowchem.components` to check which component types are already existing and can be reused for
+You can have a look in `flowchem.components` to check which component types already exist.
+These can be reused for
-the device you are adding support to.
+the device you are adding support for.
 Alternatively, you can check the code of a device with similar function.

 In our case, the ExtendableEar is introducing a new capability that was not previously present in flowchem, so we will